 Another challenge that can arise late in this stage is a sense of frustration and painful longing – and, sometimes, an inexplicable fear of annihilation.
 People can report feeling that something else needs to happen, something impossible to describe.
 This can be an indication that the person is approaching one last terrain in the insight cycle, although it is less a terrain than a (sometimes) event.

-And so we come to the most confounding part of this process, something most smart commentators don’t even try to describe, since it seems to create more confusion than good, and in any event doesn’t happen in this way for most people -and doesn’t need to happen!
+Now we come to the most confounding part of this process, something most smart commentators don’t even try to describe, since it seems to create more confusion than good, and in any event doesn’t happen in this way for most people -and doesn’t need to happen!
 But it can happen, thus it makes sense to at least acknowledge it.

 As mystics have described throughout history, some people report “waking up” to a fundamentally different type of conscious experience – a bit like the shift from ordinary dreaming to lucid dreaming, only while awake.
 At this moment of transition, there can be a sudden glimpse of, well, of something that is beyond all previous experience.
 The experience is named and described in different, often idiosyncratic ways by different spiritual traditions.